Don't Drop Bombs

-"Don't Drop Bombs" is a song by American actress and singer Liza Minnelli, released as the second single from her ninth album, Results (1989), produced by Pet Shop Boys and Julian Mendelsohn.
+"Don't Drop Bombs" is a song by American actress and singer Liza Minnelli, released in September 1989 by Epic/ZEE 2 as the second single from her ninth album, Results (1989), produced by Pet Shop Boys and Julian Mendelsohn.
+Pet Shop Boys also wrote the song.
 It was popular on the club circuit, but failed to make the Top 40 in the UK, peaking at No. 46.
-The single would only find its way the US club scene as an import and on the DJ subscription remix services Razormaid! and This Is Only a Test.
+In Finland, it was a top-10 hit.
+The single would only find its way onto the US club scene as an import and via the DJ subscription remix services Razormaid! and This Is Only a Test.

 Critical reception

-Larry Flick from Billboard felt that the song "deftly straddles the line dividing high camp and pure drama".
-Dave Obee from Calgary Herald named it one of the "good moments" of the Results album.
-Edwin J. Bernard from Number One described it as "agressive Bobby O-type dance".
-Sian Pattenden from Smash Hits declared it as "a disco stomper", adding, "Liza strides through this epic with so much gusto it leave you exhausted.
-All right, it does sound a tad like "Left to My Devices" but who cares?
+Larry Flick from Billboard magazine felt the song "deftly straddles the line dividing high camp and pure drama".
+Dave Obee from Calgary Herald named it one of the "good moments" of the album.
+Edwin J. Bernard from Number One described it as "aggressive Bobby O-type dance".
+Siân Pattenden from Smash Hits named it "a disco stomper", adding, "Liza strides through this epic with so much gusto it leave you exhausted.
+All right, it does sound a tad like 'Left to My Devices' but who cares?
 It's ruddy marvellous!"